greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Auditing.html.md

 |29 |file\_line |int |The line of the code file where the message originated |
 |30 |stack\_trace |text |Stack trace text associated with this message |

 Greenplum provides a utility called `gplogfilter` that can be used to search through a Greenplum Database log file for entries matching the specified criteria.
-By default, this utility searches through the Greenplum master log file in the default logging location.
-For example, to display the last three lines of the master log file:
+By default, this utility searches through the Greenplum coordinator log file in the default logging location.
+For example, to display the last three lines of the coordinator log file:

 ```
 $ gplogfilter -n 3